6 Methods for Starting Portrait Drawings

 The possibilities are almost endless here and once you get comfortable with the way you draw, I recommend you give this intuitive method a try.

-What I've realized is that every subject I draw is completely different.
 Some subjects call for certain methods and other subjects need a different starting method.
 But it's also based on how I'm feeling about the subject or how I feel at that time of drawing.

 Learn to Draw with Ease, All in One Place